pyrddlgym-project/pyRDDLGym/docs/jax.rst

 -------------------

-By default, JaxPlan will optimize the expected sum of future reward, which may not be desirable for risk-sensitive applications where tail risk of the returns is important.
+By default, JaxPlan will optimize the expected sum of future reward, which may not be desirable for risk-sensitive applications.
-JaxPlan can also optimize `non-linear utility functions <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_:
+JaxPlan can also optimize a subset of `non-linear utility functions <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_:

 * "mean" is the risk-neutral or ordinary expected return
 * "mean_std" is the standard deviation penalized return